 Sociology courses may require permission of the department.
-These include the required methods course [SOCI 3600 or SOCI 3590] which is restricted to Sociology majors exclusively.
 To obtain permission to enroll in POD classes, see the Academic Advisor and not the professor teaching the class.
 The Academic Advisor keeps current records about available seating and develops waiting lists and is the only one who can grant you access to POD classes.
-Permission to enroll in a methods course is allocated according to need.
-Graduating seniors are given first priority on a first come-first served basis.
 If you have been given a POD, please register for the course as soon as possible.
 Unused PODs will be returned to Athena before Drop/Add without notification.

 Directed Readings/Supervised Research